Renater/JitsiMeetUIHelper/README.md

 * en (English)

 If you want have your own translation, just copy the **js/lang/fr.js** file into your language (example: **de.js**), then edit the translations.

+# Known limitations

+At the moment, this tool won't work if you are using a Jitsi Meet instance with authentication.

+We're working on it!